Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 The addition of fluorescein dye degrades PIV signal quality through two primary mechanisms: (1) excitation of the dye by the laser generates background noise, reducing the SNR, and (2) absorption of laser light by the dye attenuates the laser sheet, further reducing particle visibility.
 As discussed in Sec.~\ref{sec:opticalFilters}, while the attenuation of laser intensity cannot be avoided, the fluorescence-induced background noise can be mitigated with an ultranarrow bandpass filter.

-To quantify the efficacy of this filter, 500 image pairs were acquired for uniform flow across a range of dye concentrations, both with and without the bandpass filter, as detailed in Sec.~\ref{sec:ExpSetup}.
-The correlation value was used as a proxy for PIV quality and averaged over time and space to yield a single representative value for each dye concentration, as shown in Fig.~\ref{fig:filterCorrVal}.
+To quantify the efficacy of this filter, 500 image pairs were acquired under uniform flow conditions across a range of dye concentrations, both with and without the bandpass filter, as detailed in Sec.~\ref{sec:ExpSetup}.
+The correlation value was used as a proxy for PIV quality and averaged over time and space to yield a single representative value for each dye concentration, as shown on the left axis in Fig.~\ref{fig:filterCorrVal}.
+In addition, the uncertainty of the velocity magnitude, calculated from correlation statistics by DaVis 11.0 and shown by \citet{Wieneke2015} to be a good estimate of measurement error, is displayed on the right axis as a percentage of the free stream velocity magnitude, likewise averaged in time and space.

 Without fluorescein dye, the mean correlation value is approximately 1\% higher for the unfiltered configuration.
 This is expected, as the bandpass filter is not perfectly transmissive, resulting in reduced particle image intensity.
 Once dye is added, however, the filtered case exhibits higher correlation values, with the gap between the two configurations widening as concentration increases.
 The decline in correlation observed for the filtered case is almost entirely due to the attenuation of the laser sheet by the dye.
 In contrast, the more rapid degradation in the unfiltered case, and the resulting performance gap, is driven by the background noise generated by fluorescence.